Allen Weisselberg

-Allen Howard Weisselberg (born August 15, 1947) is an American businessman who was the chief financial officer (CFO) of the Trump Organization.
+Allen Howard Weisselberg (born August 15, 1947) is an American businessman who was convicted of tax evasion in connection with his role as former chief financial officer (CFO) of the Trump Organization.
 Weisselberg served as a co-trustee of a trust set up in 2017 by Donald Trump before Trump's inauguration as president of the United States.

-Weisselberg pleaded guilty to 15 criminal charges including grand larceny, criminal tax fraud and falsifying business records on August 18, 2022.
-He was sentenced to five months in jail and began serving his time on Jan 10, 2023 with a projected release date of 19 April 2023.
+In 2022, Weisselberg pleaded guilty to 15 criminal charges including grand larceny, criminal tax fraud and falsifying business records.
+In January 2023, he began serving a five-month jail sentence and was released the following April.
+A ruling which was handed down in February 2024 also resulted in Weisselberg being permanently banned from serving in financial control function of any New York corporation or business, and also banned him from serving as a director or officer for any New York corporation or business for three years.
+In 2024, he pleaded guilty to perjury and was sentenced to another five months in prison, which he immediately began serving in April 2024.

 Early life

 Weisselberg was born in Brooklyn, New York, and grew up in the borough's Brownsville neighborhood.
 He is of Jewish descent.
 He graduated from Thomas Jefferson High School in nearby East New York, before receiving a Bachelor of Science in accounting from Pace University in 1970.

 Career

 Weisselberg began working as an accountant for Gravesend-based real estate magnate Fred Trump in 1973.
 By the late 1980s, he was controller of the company (which had relocated its main office to Midtown Manhattan under the auspices of Donald Trump) and reported to Stephen Bollenbach, his predecessor as chief financial officer.

 In 2000, Weisselberg was named chief financial officer and vice president of Trump Hotels & Casino Resorts.
 He also was a board member and treasurer of the Donald J. Trump Foundation.
 In 2017, Weisselberg said in a deposition to New York State investigators that he was not aware he was a board member "at least for the last 10 or 15 years".
 He has also handled the household expenses of the Trump family.
 Along with Donald Trump, he is one of two trustees of a New York-based revocable trust that in turn owns DT Connect Member Corp.

 On January 11, 2017, shortly before Donald Trump's inauguration as president of the United States, the Trump Organization announced that Weisselberg would manage the company along with Eric Trump and Donald Trump Jr. during Trump's presidency.
 A summary of trust arrangements dated February 10, 2018, lists Weisselberg and Donald Trump Jr. as trustees, and Eric Trump as an adviser.
 The summary also indicated that, as trustees, only Weisselberg and Trump Jr. knew the details of the trust's finances.

+On May 2, 2024, the Daily Beast published a story which revealed that Weisselberg was secretly involved in Trump's 2016 presidential campaign.